sonic-net/SONiC/doc/transceiver-monitor-hld.md

 ## 3. Open Questions ##

-1. split the TRANSCEIVER_TABLE to 2 tables, one is for transceiver which store the information needed by entPhysicalTable and another is for entPhySensorTable ?
+1. performance concern on fetch all sensor information, need test; may need to use SX_TRAP_ID_PMPE event in the future to trigger the transceiver information update instead of using polling, but how about the DOM sensor?